m00teck/beer-recipes-api/README.md

 }
 ```

+Make sure to provide the absolute path to the correct specification, otherwise Jest will not be able to read the proper specification for the test.

 ## Setting up Apigee

 1. Upload the API Proxy zip files from 'beer_recipes_api' and 'oauth_api' directories to Apigee platform of your choice.